 b) Option 2: Technology Triggering (A/USB/TCP/WI).
 This method is chosen if the Transmit Timeout field is left at 0 and the Trigger Variables (as described in ASCII Configuration - Technology Triggering Method section of this manual) are mapped.
 This will disable Change-of-State.
-This method is recommended if your product in NOT an 460ETC product.
+This method is recommended if your product is NOT a 460ETC product.

-NOTE: If you have an 460ETC it's high recommended you use the Optimization Triggering.
+NOTE: If you have a 460ETC it's high recommended you use the Optimization Triggering.

-Example 2: Using the Technology Triggering Mappings (shown below in the Technology Triggering Method section), you can make the data new only with a trigger.
-If you want to send the same/new message of based on a trigger and NOT cyclically, keep the Transmit Timeout at 0 AND use the 2 Trigger Mappings.
+Example 2: Using the Technology Triggering Mappings (shown below in the Technology Triggering Method section) you can make the data new only with a trigger.
+If you want to send the same/new message based on a trigger and NOT cyclicly, then keep the Transmit Timeout at 0 AND use the 2 Trigger Mappings.
 See below for more examples in the ASCII Configuration - Technology Triggering Method.

 c.
 Option 3: Cyclic and Trigger can co-exist.
-For this to happen, the Transmit Timeout field needs be to nonzero and the Trigger Variables (as described in ASCII Configuration - ASCII Message Triggering Method section of this manual) are also mapped.
+For this to happen, the Transmit Timeout field needs be to nonzero and the Trigger Variables (as described in

+ASCII Configuration - Technology Triggering Method section of this manual) are also mapped.

-Example 3: Send a message of "hello" from the PLC.
-Based on whatever is triggered first (the 3000ms Timeout or the Trigger data point), the ASCII device will get updated.
-If the trigger data point is not updated, the then the RTA gateway will send the data every x ms to the ASCII device.
-See below for more examples in the ASCII Configuration - Technology Triggering Method.
+Example 3: From the PLC, send a message of "hello", based on whatever gets Triggered first (the 3000ms Timeout or the Trigger data point) the ASCII device will get updated.
+If the Trigger data point is not updated, the then the RTA gateway will send the data every x ms to the ASCII device.
+See below for more examples in the

+ASCII Configuration - Technology Triggering Method.

-Transmit Data (460 to ASCII) Enable: 🗹
+Transmit Data (460 to ASCII)

+Enable: 🗹

-Max Message Length: 82 0-1024 chars
+Max Message Length: 82 0-1024 chars 3

 Transmit Timeout: 3000 -60000 ms

 Delay Between Messages: 0 0-60000 ms

 Add Delimiters to ASCII Message Start 0 • [NUL] 0 0x00 • [NUL] 0 0x00 • End 0 • [NUL] 0 0x00 • [NUL] 0 0x00 • ASCII Concatenating (Optional)